fastlane/docs/docs/actions/build_mac_app.md

   `skip_build_archive` | Export ipa from previously built xcarchive.
 Uses archive_path as source |
   `skip_archive` | After building, don't archive, effectively not including -archivePath param | `skip_codesigning` | Build without codesigning |
-  `installer_cert_name` | Full name of 3rd Party Mac Developer Installer or Deveoper ID Installer certificate.
+  `installer_cert_name` | Full name of 3rd Party Mac Developer Installer or Developer ID Installer certificate.
 Example: `3rd Party Mac Developer Installer: Your Company (ABC1234XWYZ)` |
   `build_path` | The directory in which the archive should be stored in | `archive_path` | The path to the created archive | `derived_data_path` | The directory where built products and other derived data will go |